-Credible failure modes for the Salindres - 0431-B2 tailings facility have been identified and modelling has been undertaken of downstream flooding resulting from potential dam breaks at selected locations on all embankments.
-The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix, and incremental losses linked to potential population at risk and potential loss of life; environment; health, social and cultural; and infrastructure and economics were considered.
+Credible failure modes for the Mandena Backfill Landform have been identified, and modelling has been undertaken of downstream flooding resulting from potential dam break scenarios at selected locations along the water management system.
+The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix.
+Incremental losses linked to potential population at risk and potential loss of life, environment, health, social, cultural, infrastructure and economic impacts were considered.

-The overall GISTM consequence classification for Salindres - 0431-B2 is 'Very High', due to the potential impacts to personnel and the local community in the event of a tailings facility failure.
+The overall GISTM consequence classification for the Mandena Backfill Landform is 'High', due to the potential impacts of a water management system failure to personnel and the local community, environmental and business disruption for local communities.